HiPerCoRe/KTT/documentation/ktt_api.md

 Argument handling methods
 -------------------------

-* `size_t addArgument(const std::vector<T>& data, const ArgumentMemoryLocation& memoryLocation, const ArgumentAccessType& accessType)`:
+* `size_t addArgument(const std::vector<T>& data, const ArgumentAccessType& accessType)`:
 Adds new vector argument to tuner.
-Argument memory location specifies whether argument is stored in device or host memory.
+During usage, argument will be copied to device memory.
 Argument access type specifies whether argument is used for input or output (or both).
 Supported data type sizes are 8, 16, 32 and 64 bits.
 Provided data type must be trivially copyable.
 Returns id assigned to argument by tuner.

+* `size_t addArgument(const std::vector<T>& data, const ArgumentMemoryLocation& memoryLocation, const ArgumentAccessType& accessType)`:
+Similar to previous method, but also allows choice of argument memory location.
+Argument memory location specifies whether argument will be copied to device or host memory during its usage.
+If `ArgumentMemoryLocation::HostZeroCopy` is selected and tuner is in computation mode, client buffer will be used directly for input and output.
+In certain scenarios, this will prevent any argument copies from being made.
+In tuning mode, this flag acts in the same way as `ArgumentMemoryLocation::Host`.

 * `size_t addArgument(const T& value)`:
 Adds new scalar argument to tuner.
 All scalar arguments are read-only.